awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "This statement includes no resources and does not affect the policy.
-Specify resources.
+Specify resources."
-"
 ```

 **Resolving the suggestion**